 Taking a forbidden path has its perks

 We assumed that we were on the right path, but gradually, we found the path narrowing, with bushy, cactus plants at some points.
 I doubted the route, but my friend chuckled that life is an adventure and one should explore the unexplored and do things with trust and confidence.
-We found beautiful waterfalls on the way, some snow on the narrow path, bringing a big smile on my face.
+We found beautiful waterfalls on the way, some snow on the narrow path.
 This was the first time I saw and touched snow!